Quotient space (linear algebra): Properties

 If U is a subspace of V, the dimension of V/U is called the codimension of U in V. Since a basis of V may be constructed from a basis A of U and a basis B of V/U by adding a representative of each element of B to A, the dimension of V is the sum of the dimensions of U and V/U. If V is finite-dimensional, it follows that the codimension of U in V is the difference between the dimensions of V and U:

 Let T : V → W be a linear operator.
 The kernel of T, denoted ker(T), is the set of all x in V such that Tx = 0.
 The kernel is a subspace of V. The first isomorphism theorem for vector spaces says that the quotient space V/ker(T) is isomorphic to the image of V in W. An immediate corollary, for finite-dimensional spaces, is the rank–nullity theorem: the dimension of V is equal to the dimension of the kernel (the nullity of T) plus the dimension of the image (the rank of T).

 The cokernel of a linear operator T : V → W is defined to be the quotient space W/im(T).

+Isomorphism Theorems

+First Isomorphism Theorem

+Let V,W be K-Vector Spaces and T:V->W linear.
+Define the map $\overline T:V/\ker T \to \operatorname{im}(T)$ by $\overline T([v])=T(v).$ Then $\overline T$ is well-defined and an isomorphism.